Impact Wrestling TV preview: The lineup for tonight's show, Impact in 60, BTI match - Pro Wrestling Dot Net

 Impact Wrestling is advertising the following matches and events for tonight’s television show.

--Kenny King vs. Joe Hendry vs. Yuya Uemura in a three-way for the Digital Media Championship

--“The Rascalz” Zachary Wentz and Trey Miguel vs. Mike Bailey and Jonathan Gresham in a tag team tournament match
+-Rich Swann and Sami Callihan vs. Ace Austin and Chris Bey in a tag team tournament match

-Powell’s POV: This show was taped over the weekend in the Chicago area at Cicero Stadium.
-The winners of the tournament match will face the winners of the forthcoming Rich Swann and Sami Callihan vs. Chris Bey and Ace Austin match.
-The tournament winners will earn a shot at the Impact Tag Team Titles held by “Subculture” Mark Andrews and Flash Morgan Webster at the Emergence show that will stream August 27 on Impact Plus.
+Powell’s POV: The Rascalz won the first tournament match and will face the winners of tonight’s match in the tournament finals.
+The winners will earn a shot at the Impact Tag Team Titles held by “Subculture” Mark Andrews and Flash Morgan Webster at the Emergence event that will stream August 27 on Impact Plus.

 Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
-The Before The Impact show streams on Impact Plus at 6:15CT/7:15ET and has Gisele Shaw vs. Heather Reckless.
-The Impact In 60 show airs Friday mornings at 1CT/2ET and features the third part of the look at the company’s recent Australian tour.
+The Before The Impact show streams on Impact Plus at 6:15CT/7:15ET and has Champagne Singh vs. Kevin Knight.
+The Impact In 60 show returns on Friday morning at 1CT/2ET and features the fourth part dedicated to the company’s Australian tour.
 John Moore’s weekly Impact Wrestling television reviews are available on Fridays along with my Impact Hit List and exclusive audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment